 “Violet, you know I would do anything for you.”

 She made a curious sound in her throat, half sob, half choke.
 “Don’t do this.
 Sebastian, we can figure out—”

 He was breaking her, but then, he’d come to the end of even his ability to perform.
 He smiled sadly and looked around her greenhouse.
-At the shelves and shelves, filled with tiny little pots, each one labeled.
-At the beds of plants in various stages from tiny clusters of leafs to brilliant green growth.
-At the bookshelf in the corner, holding twenty leather-bound volumes or notes.
+At the shelves and shelves, filled with little pots, each one labeled.
+At the beds of plants in various stages from tiny clusters of leaves to brilliant green growth.
+At the bookshelf in the corner, holding twenty leather-bound volumes of notes.
 He looked over all the evidence that he kept waiting for everyone else to discover.
-Finally, he looked at Violet—at a woman he had known all his life, and loved for half of it.
+Finally, he looked at Violet—at the woman he had known all his life and loved for half of it.

 “I will be your friend.
 Your confidante.
 I’ll be a helping hand when you need one.
 I will do anything for you, but there is one thing I will never do again.”
 He drew a deep breath.
 “I will never again present your work as my own.”

 Her magnifying glass slipped from her fingers and landed on the paving stones beneath her chair.
 But it was strong—like Violet—and it didn’t shatter.